-Developing Quality Control and Quality Assurance with UAV LiDAR surveying
+Developing Quality Control & Quality Assurance with UAV LiDAR

 The survey and mapping industry has experienced phenomenal growth with the number of surveys conducted using a UAV LiDAR and photogrammetry continuing to increase.
 The impact of this disruptive technology is similar to that seen in the 1980’s when GPS was first introduced and applied to high accuracy surveying and positioning.
 In both cases, Quality Assurance and Quality Control (QA/QC) procedures have lagged behind the curve.
 It takes a while for users to understand the importance of, adopt and implement a QA/QC methodology applicable to each new technology.
 Typically QA/QC is implemented after the initial flush of excitement has dissipated and the technology is being used in earnest.

 Learning QA/QC lessons from the oil industry

 QA\QC is essential to ensure the data delivered to the end customer is as accurate as possible and the level of accuracy can be proven.
 In the 1980’s oil rigs were positioned without any quality checks resulting in millions of dollars wasted.
 My father, the chief surveyor for Royal Dutch Shell (1977–1987), gleefully regaled a story of how a competitive oil company positioned and then proceeded to drill for oil very close to Shell’s concession in Borneo.
 When they found oil, my father proceeded to prove that they had actually positioned their oil rig within Shell’s patch and thanked them for their efforts in finding new oil reserves for Shell.
 The lack of Quality Control had cost the competitive oil company dearly.